The 5 Years That Changed Dating

 An expanded radius of potential mates can be a great thing if you’re looking to date or hook up with a broad variety of people who are different from you, says Madeleine Fugère, a professor of psychology at Eastern Connecticut State University who specializes in attraction and romantic relationships.
 “Normally, if you met someone at school or at work, you would probably already have a lot in common with that person,” Fugere says.
 “Whereas if you’re meeting someone purely based on geographic location, there’s definitely a greater chance that they would be different from you in some way.”

 But there’s also a downside to dating beyond one’s natural social environment.
 “People who are not very similar to their romantic partners end up at a greater risk for breaking up or for divorce,” she says.
 Indeed, some daters bemoan the fact that meeting on the apps means dating in a sort of context vacuum.
-Friends, co-workers, classmates, and/or relatives don’t show up to flesh out the complete picture of who a person is until further on in the timeline of a relationship—it’s unlikely that someone would introduce a blind date to their friends right away.
+Friends, co-workers, classmates, and/or relatives don’t show up to flesh out the complete picture of who a person is until further on in the timeline of a relationship—it’s unlikely that someone would introduce a blind date to friends right away.
 In the “old model” of dating, by contrast, the circumstances under which two people met organically could provide at least some measure of common ground between them.

 Some also believe that the relative anonymity of dating apps—that is, the social disconnect between most people who match on them—has also made the dating landscape a ruder, flakier, crueler place.
 For example, says Lundquist, the couples therapist, if you go on a date with your cousin’s roommate, the roommate has some incentive to not be a jerk to you.
 But with apps, “You’re meeting somebody you probably don’t know and probably don’t have any connections with at a bar on 39th Street.
 That’s kind of weird, and there’s a greater opportunity for people to be ridiculous, to be not nice.”